 I could offer you ideas to spin pretty prose between the covers.

-And I could recommend you research approaches elsewhere, but I promise that nothing you find will be perfect.
+Or I might suggest different ways to fill blanks on the daily.
+Or I could recommend you research approaches elsewhere.
+But I promise that nothing you find will be perfect.

 So you must do you everyday in the diary.